iwilliams/ember-emblr/README.md

 ## Why?

 Developing a Tumblr theme is a painful process.
 Historically it has been difficult to develop themes locally and in collaboration with other developers.
-Emblr aims to smooth over this process by allowing you to develop your theme locally within in Ember framework.
+Emblr aims to smooth over this process by allowing you to develop your theme locally within ember-cli.

 ## Installation